Dependable Intelligent Systems (DEIS) Research Group

 Much of our work involves addressing challenges in the development and assessment of dependable systems.
 By developing novel techniques and tools, we can improve the quality and dependability of systems via advanced safety and reliability analysis, multi-criteria design optimisation, improved testing, enhanced security and assurance of data integrity.
 Our work in these areas is underpinned by basic and applied research in areas of system and software engineering.

 Our work is currently focused on developing a foundation of methods and tools that will lay the groundwork for assuring the dependability of open cyber-physical systems including autonomous systems.
-In the core of this work lies the novel concept of executable Digital Dependability Identities (DDI) for components and systems.
-DDIs are planned as an evolution of current modular dependability specifications which are extended to capture systemic and environmental uncertainties.
-DDIs model aspects of the safety, reliability and security "identity" of the component.
+In the core of this work lies the novel concept of Executable Digital Dependability Identities (EDDI) for components and systems.
+EDDIs are planned as an evolution of current modular dependability specifications which are extended to capture systemic and environmental uncertainties.
+EDDIs model aspects of the safety, reliability and security "identity" of the component.
 They are produced during the design phase and their profiles are stored in the "cloud" to enable checks by third parties.
 They are composable and executable, and facilitate dependable integration of systems into "systems of systems" in real-time.
-Their development is currently being investigated in the context of the H2020 DEIS project (Dependability Engineering Innovation for CPS) [2017-2020], where industry partners span the automotive, railway and telehealth industries.
+Their development is currently being investigated in the context of the H2020 DEIS (Dependability Engineering Innovation for CPS) and SESAME (Safety and Security of Multi-Robot Systems) projects [2017-2024], where industry partners span the automotive, railway and telehealth industries.
 Other ongoing DEIS group activities include: applying data analytics for automated code defect localisation, correctness by construction via application of model-checking, automated dependability analysis and software testing, and reliability-centred, prognostic-enhanced maintenance.

-Our work on Dependable AI includes these two projects:
+Our work on Dependable AI includes these three projects:

 The work of the DEIS group has the support and collaboration of the European Automotive and Shipping industry